 If I’m fully vaccinated, do I need to wear a mask indoors?

 While indoors in private — say, in a friend or family member’s home — it depends on everyone’s inoculation status and vulnerabilities.
-If you are around children who are too young to be vaccinated, for instance, or people who are immunocompromised and therefore unable to mount a full immune response, you would be well-advised to consider wearing one.
+If you are around children too young to be vaccinated, for instance, or people who are immunocompromised and therefore unable to mount a full immune response, you would be well-advised to consider wearing one.

-That substantially changed the agency’s guidance since mid-May that those who were fully inoculated did not need masks indoors or outdoors in most cases — guidance several health experts who spoke to The Washington Post at the time said was insufficient.
+That substantially changed the agency’s guidance since mid-May that those who were fully inoculated did not need masks indoors or outdoors in most cases — guidance several health experts who spoke to The Post at the time said was insufficient.

 “I think the CDC in May made a mistake,” said Emily Landon, chief infectious-disease epidemiologist at University of Chicago Medicine.
 “They made a recommendation based on biological science, but not any social science.
 Unfortunately, the policy of letting people self-sort into vaccinated and unvaccinated resulted in a sort of behavioral science problem.”